 - In 2017, cruise ship tourists (passengers and crew) spent in the region (Warnemunde, Rostock, the surroundings) around EUR 20 million.
 The ashore spending was mainly on shopping, hotels, restaurants, public transportation, taxis, car parking.
 Local, supporting cruise lines businesses that hugely benefit from the ports include coach and tour operators, railways, travel agents, vessel supply and disposal companies, shipping agents, port operators, assisting pilots.

-- In 2018, the cruise port had scheduled a total of 205 ship calls (43 different liners), of which 180 booked at Warnemunde and 25 booked at the seaport.
-Maiden port calls in 2018 were scheduled for the liners Brilliance of the Seas (Royal Caribbean), Britannia (P&O UK), Marella Discovery (Marella / Thomson), MSC Orchestra (MSC), Norwegian Breakaway (NCL), Sapphire Princess (Princess), Seven Seas Navigator (RSSC), Viking Sun (Viking Ocean) and Zenith (Pullmantur).
+- In 2018, the cruise port had scheduled 207 ship calls (45 different liners), of which 180 booked at Warnemunde and 25 booked at the seaport.
+Maiden port calls in 2018 made Brilliance of the Seas (Royal Caribbean), Britannia (P&O UK), Marella Discovery (Marella / Thomson), MSC Orchestra (MSC), Norwegian Breakaway (NCL), Sapphire Princess (Princess), Seven Seas Navigator (RSSC), Viking Sun (Viking Ocean) and Zenith (Pullmantur).

 - In 2018, AIDA homeported in Rostock two liners - AIDAdiva and AIDAmar, for a total of 43 roundtrips.